Gepzuu/Gepzuu/README.md

 # 🐱 About Me

 <p align="center"> Hello, I'm Gep.
-I'm passionate about expanding my knowledge in the fields of technology, coding, and cybersecurity. </p>
+I'm passionate about expanding my knowledge in the fields of technology, coding, and cybersecurity </p>

 <div align="center">